nigelhartm/MetaPCARoboflow/ReadMe.md

 👉 [https://github.com/roboflow/inference](https://github.com/roboflow/inference)

-Roboflow Inference runs locally or on-device via Docker.
-Follow their official instructions to start the server:
+To run AI inference, you need to start a local Roboflow Inference Server on your computer (PC or Mac).
-Make sure it's accessible via your local network for Meta Quest.
+This project does not run the model directly on the Meta Quest or on-device.
+Instead, it sends images from Unity or your headset to the inference server running on your desktop.

 ### 3A.
 Run Unity sample